shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/sync-report-service.md

 ---
-Title : Sync Report Service
+title: Sync Report Service
-Description : This page is a placeholder, as this service is currently under development. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: This page is a placeholder, as this service is currently under development. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---